 Technical developments have followed each other in rapid succession over the recent years.
-One of the latest technological developments are "smart" devices.
-We have been familiar the term"smart" from the smartphones for several years, and most people have also heard of smart thermostats and smart LED lighting.
+One of the latest technological developments are “smart” devices.
+We have become familiar to the term ”smart” from the smartphones for several years, and most people have also heard of smart thermostats and smart LED lighting.

 To open the door via an app, with some smart locks you don’t even have to be near your door.
 You can easily unlock the door over the internet, wherever you are.
 For example, you can open the door for your children, the parcel deliverer, your housekeeper, or a repair person while you are at work.
 A smart lock has many advantages over a normal cylinder lock.
 But of course there are also some disadvantages.
 We will discuss those as well in this article.

 Why would you choose a smart lock?
 What advantages does a smart lock have over a regular lock?
 And do these advantages outweigh the disadvantages?

 Do you know the feeling of rummaging though your bag, looking for your house keys, while you are already standing in front of the door, trying not to drop your grocery bags?
 Wouldn’t it be great if the door unlocked automatically when you get home?
 A smart lock makes it possible!
 With some smart locks, it is even possible to open the door automatically when you come close to the door.
 Your phone with Bluetooth lets the smart lock know that you are nearby.
 This function is extremely useful, but does not work well with all smart locks.